ecmwf-ifs/ecwam/README.md

 -------
 No extra run-time options are needed to run the GPU enabled ecWam.
 Please note that this means that if ecWam is built using the `--with-loki` and `--with-acc` bundle arguments, it will necessarily be offloaded for GPU execution.
-For multi-GPU runs, the number of GPUs maps to the number of MPI ranks.
-Thus multiple GPUs can be requested by launching with multiple MPI ranks.
-The mapping of MPI ranks to GPUs assumes at most 4 GPUs per host node.

 Environment variables
 ---------------------